 Unlike Adventurers, some Dragons in Dragalia Lost are simply more effective than others.
 While you can debate the merits of Noelle vs DY!Xainfried as they both do different things, it's hard to argue that Stribog is in any world better that Garuda.
 Note that we assume the dragon is MUB and fully leveled.
 Obviously, a MUB Ifrit is superior to a 0UB Cerberus, even though Cerberus is ranked higher.

 That said, individual Dragons have certain pairings that are better for them.
 You are encouraged to check out an Adventurers and a dragons page to see who they would go best with.
-Tier Lists are misleading when taken literally, so readers are encouraged to seek out guides to Void Battles, Imperial Onslaught, The Mercurial Gauntlet and Advanced Dragon Trials for more details on picking the right characters for specific content.
+Explanations tabs are also provided for each dragon on this page, to further provide information as to the performance of a dragon within endgame content.

 Factors included in the ranking are:

 - The primary factor is how represented the character is in the games current "meta," or in other words how popular a Dragon and their paired Adventurers are for clearing end game content (primarily High Dragon Trials, Mercurial Gauntlet, and Agito)

 - Synergy with a large number of Adventurers of the same element